rails/rails/guides/source/command_line.md

 ### Custom Rake Tasks

 Custom rake tasks have a `.rake` extension and are placed in `Rails.root/lib/tasks`.
-You can create these custom rake tasks with the `rails generate task` command.
+You can create these custom rake tasks with the `bin/rails generate task` command.

 ```ruby
 desc "I am short, but comprehensive description for my cool task"